UoA-eResearch/GPG-ro-crate-profile/index.md

 The `deliveryMethod` property of an *EncryptedGraphMessage* SHOULD point to a URI of a standard or documentation that provides context to identify the message stored in `'encryptedGraph"` format, this SHOULD be sufficient to determine a decryption method for the message.
 For example "https://doi.org/10.17487/RFC4880" for PGP encrypted messages.

-Any *EncryptedGraphMessage* MUST list all `"recipients"` matching the complete set of `"recipients"` of any *EncryptedContextEntities* that were aggregated and encrypted as part of the *EncryptedGraphMessage*.
+Any *EncryptedGraphMessage* MUST list all `"encryptedTo"` recipients matching the complete set of `"encryptedTo"` entities of any *EncryptedContextEntities* that were aggregated and encrypted as part of the *EncryptedGraphMessage*.

-Values specified in an *EncryptedGraphMessage*s `"recipients"` property SHOULD refer to other context entities within the graph via the `"recipients":[{"@id":"<id>"}]` format. *(they should not be raw strings or references to external files)*
+Values specified in an *EncryptedGraphMessage*s `"encryptedTo"` property SHOULD refer to other context entities within the graph via the `"encryptedTo":[{"@id":"<id>"}]` format. *(they should not be raw strings or references to external files)*

-`"recipients"` of an  *EncryptedGraphMessage* SHOULD refer to the complete set of private key holders that are able to decrypt the message stored in `"encryptedGraph"`.
+`"encryptedTo"` of an  *EncryptedGraphMessage* SHOULD refer to the complete set of private key holders that are able to decrypt the message stored in `"encryptedGraph"`.
 They MAY list contact information to identify these individuals and  MAY identify their public keys via `"pubkey_fingerprints".

-## Recipients
+## encryptedTo Recipients

-A *Recipient* SHOULD be of the type `"ContactPoint"` `"Person"` and/or `"Audience"`.
+An `encryptedTo` *Recipient* SHOULD be of the type `"ContactPoint"` `"Person"` and/or `"Audience"`.

-*Recipients* of *EncryptedGraphMessage*s and *EncryptedContextEntities* MUST be referred to via the `"recipients"` property.
+`encryptedTo` *Recipients* of *EncryptedGraphMessage*s and *EncryptedContextEntities* MUST be referred to via the `"encryptedTo"` property.

-*Recipients*  and MAY refer back to a*EncryptedGraphMessage*s and *EncryptedContextEntities* using the `"recipientOf"` property.
+`encryptedTo` *Recipients*  and MAY refer back to a*EncryptedGraphMessage*s and *EncryptedContextEntities* using the `"encryptedTo"` property.

-*Recipients* of *EncryptedGraphMessage*s and *EncryptedContextEntities* MUST store at least one public key fingerprint via the `pubkey_fingerprints` property.
+`encryptedTo` *Recipients* of *EncryptedGraphMessage*s and *EncryptedContextEntities* MUST store at least one public key fingerprint via the `pubkey_fingerprints` property.

-The fingerprints stored via *Recipients*' `pubkey_fingerprints` MUST refer to public keys accessible to the system writing the *crate* either locally or via a keyserver.
+The fingerprints stored via an `encryptedTo` *Recipient*'s' `pubkey_fingerprints` MUST refer to public keys accessible to the system writing the *crate* either locally or via a keyserver.

-*Recipients* MAY list a keyserver from which the public keys matching their `pubkey_fingerprints` can be retrieved via `keyserver`.
+`encryptedTo` *Recipients* MAY list a keyserver from which the public keys matching their `pubkey_fingerprints` can be retrieved via `keyserver` as a URL.

 ## Summary: Reading and Writing a GPG-Crate